 Plan for healthier meals and healthier smiles

-Eating healthy tops many New Year’s resolution lists.
-Meal planning is a great way to keep that resolution all year long.
+Eating healthy tops many to-do lists.
+Meal planning is a great way to help accomplish this all year long.
 Here’s how planning ahead can help you eat a well-balanced diet and improve your health — including your oral health.

 It’s easy to start a meal-planning routine!